modular-ml/wrapyfi/README.md

 Follow the [Yarp installation guide](docs/yarp_install.md#installing-yarp).
 Note that the iCub package is not needed for Wrapify to work and does not have to be installed if you do not intend on using the iCub robot.

-For the installation of ROS, follow the [ROS installation guide](docs/ros_install.md#installing-ros).
+For installing ROS, follow the [ROS installation guide](docs/ros_install.md#installing-ros).
 We recommend installing ROS on conda using the [RoboStack](https://github.com/RoboStack/ros-noetic) environment.

+For installing ROS 2, follow the [ROS 2 installation guide](docs/ros_install.md#installing-ros).
+We recommend installing ROS 2 on conda using the [RoboStack](https://github.com/RoboStack/ros-humble) environment.

-ZeroMQ can be installed using pip.
-ImageZMQ is required by Wrapify when using ZeroMQ as the middleware: `pip install imagezmq`.
+ZeroMQ can be installed using pip: `pip install zmq`.
 The xpub-xsub pattern followed in our ZeroMQ implementation requires a proxy broker.
 A broker is spawned by default as a daemon process.
 To avoid automatic spawning, pass the argument `start_proxy_broker=False` to the method register decorator.
 A standalone broker can be found [here](wrapify/standalone/zmq_proxy_broker.py)